Inventory for Resale: Management Guidelines for Service Centers

 At year-end, the value of inventory on hand is computed and compared to the previous year's value of inventory on hand.

-The adjustment is recorded in the financial accounting system.
 Inventory sold, obsolete inventory and shrinkage are documented and recorded separately.